hienlh/parse-apk-ipa/README.md

 ## Build

-*Use for other purpure like running like software or inject into another backend (PHP, go, ...)*
+*Use for other purpures like running as a software or inject into another backend (PHP, go, ...)*

 `npm run build`